Indonesian stir-fried vegetables (Oseng oseng sayuran)

 6 yard-long beans, cut into 1 1/2-inch pieces

 Shred the potatoes using a mandolin to resemble thin pasta strands.
-It is best to use a mandolin or vegetable peeler for this so you get even strands.
+It is best to use a mandolin or vegetable peeler to get even strands.
 Store the shredded potatoes in water so they do not discolour.

 Shred the carrots and zucchini to resemble thin pasta strands like above.
 Store on a plate.